yudai/gotty/README.md

 $ brew install yudai/gotty/gotty
 ```

-## `go get` Installation
+## `go get` Installation (Development)

 If you have a Go language environment, you can install GoTTY with the `go get` command.
+However, this command builds a binary file from the latest master branch, which can include unstable or breaking changes.

 ```sh
 $ go get github.com/yudai/gotty